 |Week||PLOs||SLOs||Readings and Exercises||Assignments|

 - Discussion Boards.
 Each week you will answer questions on the discussion board in the online classroom.
-You are to post a substantive (around 200-250 words) response by Wednesday that addresses the question.
-You are also to respond to at least two classmates’ responses (responses being about 150 words each) by Sunday.
+You are to post a substantive (250-300 words) response by Wednesday that addresses the question.
+You are also to respond to at least two classmates’ responses (100-150 words each) by Sunday.
+Each contribution must be supported with at least one scholarly source.

 COSC Accessibility Statement